Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 All these links will open new pages.
 Links to the top of the page has been tested and all go to the beginning of the page.

+### Writer's Notes

+My first attempt at this site was using Bootstrap v3.
+While the site looked correct, after talking to my mentor, the site was not a professional site.
+I was asked to redo the project and use the latest version of Bootstrap.
+While annoyed after working on the first version for some time, the second attempt did truly show a lack of knowledge of the first attempt.
+I spent allot more time reading the documentation of Bootstrap and I believe, I have a better understand of trouble shooting my own site.

+I major problem I have, is the use of percentages in HTML.
+On this site I still used percentages on the iframes.
+While testing on [W3C Markup Validation Service](https://validator.w3.org/) this showed that I forgot
+To add 'alt' to my pictures, the use of percentages on HTML and that some sections don't have any headings (Navbar).
+Another warning I received was the use of Swedish for the quote, as the main viewers for the site, I believe leaving the quote as it is, is better than translating it back to English.
+I could have changed it just for the assignment, but by highlighting it here, I believe I have shown knowledge that I'm aware of the issue and has a valid point.

 ## Deployment